 Research to Measure Demand for PEN-Plus in Africa Finds Ministries of Health Are Determined to Expand Access to Care for Severe NCDs

-By surveying NCD program managers at ministries of health across Africa, the study – published in Health and Policy Planning – assessed the current availability and demand for decentralization of services for 13 acute and chronic conditions, reflecting a broad cross-section of health system demands.
+By surveying NCD program managers at ministries of health across Africa, the study—published in Health and Policy Planning—assessed the current availability and demand for decentralization of services for 13 acute and chronic conditions, reflecting a broad cross-section of health system demands.
 Respondents were asked whether described care packages that included diagnostics and treatment were available at the primary, secondary, and tertiary levels of the health system, as well as whether making the service generally available at that level is expected to be a priority in the coming five years.

-“The survey results were exciting because they demonstrated a need for decentralized NCD care that aligns with what PEN-Plus offers,” says Chantelle Boudreaux, research scientist for the NCDI Poverty Network and lead author on the study.
+“The survey results were exciting because they demonstrated a need for decentralized NCD care that aligns with what PEN-Plus offers,” said Dr. Chantelle Boudreaux, research scientist for the NCDI Poverty Network and lead author on the study.
 “Countries will need strategies to make the most of limited resources as well as a structured approach to meet their own national goals, and PEN-Plus could be a solution.”

 For more information about PEN-Plus, click here.